 Nvidia is nor an unheard name among the people.
 Not just the gamers, but also among the general public, Nvidia is a name associated with premium graphics rendering hardware and software products.
 Those of you who have the beastly GeForce GTX graphics card will know that it uses a companion app called as GeForce experience.
 But recently, some users who have installed an update for the GeForce experience have been facing an issue.
 They have noticed an application service that is running at startup, named as NVIDIA Capture Server Proxy.

 In a world where malware and other harmful apps come bundled alongside innocent files.
 And portray themselves to be a part of the system while running, it is natural that a guy would suspect this service to be a harmful and malicious one.
+So, what is nvidia capture server proxy?
 But rest assuring, it is not a bad file to execute at all.
 It is actually pretty normal across the board, and not just the case with your computer in specific.
 There is a way to deal with this though, and that is exactly what we will go over in this article.

 If you have been using Nvidia products and services for long enough, you will know that they are incredibly clingy about their driver integrity and other techy things.
 So they always keep several background check services that tend to constantly monitor and maintain some of the key elements of that otherwise flawless hardware.
 So while it is not unnatural for them to keep a dozen services running in the background for their own products’ sake, we can still clear out some of them and make some room in the active memory for other stuff.
 Like the game that you will actually be launching with the help of that “over-secured but powerful” GTX series graphics card.